 Then, although price made a new lower low, we can already see that the price wasn’t able to push as low anymore and price just barely broke the previous low.
 The RSI confirmed that by showing a higher RSI and a value of 38 which means that during the last bearish trend wave, the sellers weren’t as strong.

 When the price action and the indicator show opposite signals, we call that a divergence.
 A divergence can help us understand that trend strength is fading and that one side of market participants are slowly leaving the arena.

 Conclusion: Know what price is doing

-The RSI is a great tool and although you could easily guess what the RSI value by looking at the past 14 candles, plotting the RSI on your charts can add stability and guidance to your trading.
+The RSI is a great tool and although you could easily guess the RSI value by looking at the past 14 candles, plotting the RSI on your charts can add stability and guidance to your trading.
 If you can quantify price strength and translate it into interpretable numbers, you can make trading decisions more effectively and avoid guesswork and subjective interpretations.

 Whether you are using the RSI to identify strength, look for turning points or as a breakout trader, the RSI is your universal weapon.
-If you enjoyed this article, you should check out our free Knowledge Center where explain other, popular trading indicators and tools.

 Image credit: all screenshots have been taken using Tradingview.com